viniciusmarson/aws-serverless-webscraping/README.md

 Go inside de `src/` folder.

 `make install`
-Install project dependencies for run the project
+Install project and dev dependencies.

+`make test`
+Run the unit tests of this project located in `tests/` folder

 `make run handler=camara_news file=insert`
 Run the project local in your machine.
 The first argument is the name of the handler and the second the file inside the handler that you wanna run.